Spring blooms and water views on Bainbridge Island

 Mortgage Rates Are Back Below 6% — What It Means for Kitsap Buyers

 For the first time in years, 30-year rates are starting with a five.
-Here's what the shift means if you've been waiting on the sidelines to buy on Bainbridge Island or the Kitsap Peninsula.
+Here's what the shift means if you've been waiting on the sidelines to buy on Bainbridge or the peninsula.

 Bainbridge Island real estate market